Hamlin, Kansas – Extinct in Brown County

 In 1870, the post office was moved to the present site, and the “new” town of Hamlin was laid out on 20 acres owned by A. Leonard.
 At the time of its removal, the town could hardly be said to have an existence.
 The move was probably due to the incoming St. Joseph & Western Railway.

 Mail service was initially performed at the depot by J. Rogers, the postmaster.
-The first building in the town was erected by Mrs. Leonard, who engaged in the millinery business.
-The first residence was built by J. McCuen and was shortly followed by the dwelling of William Baker.
+Mrs. Leonard, who engaged in the millinery business, erected the first building in the town.
+J. McCuen built the first residence, which was shortly followed by William Baker’s dwelling.

 The Congregational Church was also organized before the town moved.
-A church building was erected in 1873 for $2,200.
+In 1873, a church building was erected for $2,200.
 It measured 30 by 40 feet and had a seating capacity of 200.

-The next store was that of A. Leonard, which was destroyed by fire in 1875.
-That year Dr. Heath settled in the community, and Samuel Sweeney moved to Hamlin from Smith County and opened a restaurant and a grocery store.
+The next store was A. Leonard’s, which was destroyed by fire in 1875.
+That year, Dr. Heath settled in the community, and Samuel Sweeney moved to Hamlin from Smith County and opened a restaurant and a grocery store.

 The Christian Church building was erected in 1876 for $3,000.
 It measured 40×60 feet and had a seating capacity of 300.
-A Sabbath school was organized the same year, with a membership of 50.
+The same year, a Sabbath school was organized with 50 members.

 Early day Hamlin, Kansas Main Street.